Although there are humane ways of repelling and removing rats, poison is often the only way to eradicate the problem.

 I’ve always maintained that instant mashed potato is closer to poison than food, and it seems that for rats, at least, this is true.

 This non-toxic approach to poisoning rats is one the safest, especially if you have pets.
-Few cats or dogs will tuck into a dish of instant mashed potato flakes, but rats seem more than happy to gorge themselves on the stuff.
+Few cats or dogs will tuck into a dish of instant mashed potato flakes, but rats seem more than happy to gorge themselves on it.

-Once they’ve eaten their fill, they become extremely thirsty.
+Once they’ve eaten their fill, they become incredibly thirsty.
 As they drink, the water causes the mashed potato flakes to expand in the rat’s stomach, killing them instantly.

 Sprinkling a sachet of artificial sweetener over the mashed potato flakes makes them even more appealing to rats and will help ensure they eat enough of the substance to seal their fate.